 Things to Know, Before You Go

 Trail maps are available at the visitor center and kiosks near the historic ranch buildings.
-A short ranger introduction is available before hiking into the backcountry during business hours.
+A short introduction is available before hiking into the backcountry during business hours by one of our friendly rangers.

 Large limestone trail markers are positioned at backcountry trail intersections.
 Each block has a trail map, oriented North, and a location number respective to its position on the map.